kennetek/gridfinity-rebuilt-openscad/README.md

 `enable_lip` | boolean | toggles the lip at the top of the bin that allows for bin stacking

 ## Modules
-Run these functions inside the *Commands* section of *gridfinity.scad*.
+Run these functions inside the *Commands* section of *gridfinity-rebuilt.scad*.

 ### `gridfinityEqual(n_divx, n_divy, style_tab, enable_scoop)`
 Generates the "traditional" bins.
 It is a utility function that creates evenly distributed compartments.